 2. Enabling regulatory compliance through intelligent supervision

 If you’re in a regulated industry, your company must comply with specific regulations.
 In the U.S., for example, healthcare firms must comply with the Health Insurance Portability and Accountability Act (HIPAA).
 And financial services firms that do business in the U.S. must comply with regulations from the Financial Industry Regulatory Authority (FINRA) and the Securities and Exchange Commission (SEC).
 For companies subject to FINRA regulation, for example, increased oversight and mitigating compliance risks are two significant reasons why to archive email (and sometimes other digital communications).
-They deploy archiving and intelligent supervision technologies to create policies that identify potentially risky content from archived emails and use workflows that help simplify how you review content, escalate or dismiss it in the event of a false positive.
+They deploy data archiving and intelligent supervision technologies to create policies that identify potentially risky content from archived emails and use workflows that help simplify how you review content, escalate or dismiss it in the event of a false positive.

 Noncompliance can lead to catastrophic business outcomes for some organizations—see FINRA’s Disciplinary Actions for examples.